Think of the CLOVER Screener like a temperature reading for decoding ability.

 Documentation provided: Each screener includes a printable score card and a concise report to help interpret results and guide instruction.

 C.L.O.V.E.R. is the name of the screener and a mnemonic representing the six syllable types.
 The screener, developed by Reading with Ms. Joy, uses over 100 carefully selected real and nonsense words to evaluate students’ mastery of these foundational patterns.
-While the word list is original, the screener is informed by Smartt & Glaser’s (2010) evidence-based framework—a structured literacy model that emphasizes explicit instruction in syllable types, systematic practice, and effective decoding strategies.
+While the word list is original, the screener is informed by Smartt & Glaser’s (2010) evidence-based framework, a structured literacy model.

 The screener measures decoding accuracy using both real and nonsense words.
 Nonsense words ensure students rely on decoding skills rather than memory or guessing.
 It does not assess reading speed or fluency.